 Track systems - Articles and news items

-Under Sleeper Pads in Track – the UIC project (Florian Auer, Past Project Manager for ‘USPs in Track’ / Rodolphe Potvin, Head of Track Laboratories, SNCF / Paul Godart, Deputy Director of Infrastructure at Infrabel and Chairman of the UIC Track Expert Group / Laurent Schmitt, Infrastructure Senior Advisor, UIC
+Under Sleeper Pads in Track – the UIC project (Florian Auer, Past Project Manager for ‘USPs in Track’ / Rodolphe Potvin, Head of Track Laboratories, SNCF / Paul Godart, Deputy Director of Infrastructure at Infrabel and Chairman of the UIC Track Expert Group / Laurent Schmitt, Infrastructure Senior Advisor, UIC)

 This free to view Track Systems supplement is sponsored by voestalpine and features:

+Optimising the wheel/rail interface: reducing forces for the benefit of all!
 (Steve Yianni, Director of Engineering at Network Rail and European Railway Review Editorial Board Member)

 RAILECT – development of an ultrasonic technique, sensors and systems for the volumetric examination of aluminothermic rail welds (George Kotsikos, RAILECT Project Manager of NewRail – the Centre for Railway Research at Newcastle University, Tamara Colombier, Senior Project Leader in the Non-Destructive Testing Technology Group at TWI and RAILECT Project Co-ordinator and Angélique Raude, Principal Project Leader in the Non-Destructive Testing Technology Group at TWI)

 Show Preview: INFRARAIL 2012

 Issue 1 2012 / 6 February 2012 /